Robert U. Nagel

 A decade after United Nations Security Council Resolution 1820, and four years after the Global Summit in London in 2014, wartime sexual violence has not abated.
 An update of the Sexual Violence in Armed Conflict (SVAC) dataset (Cohen & Nordås 2014) for 2010–2015 shows little sign of improvement.
 We also find that state forces are still frequent perpetrators of sexual violence.
 Further, a clear and worrying trend has emerged in the past decade: an increasing number of insurgent groups perpetrate sexual violence.

-Gender relations and negotiations in intrastate conflictsRevise & resubmit Journal of Peace Research
+Gendered Preferences – How women’s inclusion in society shapes negotiation occurrence in intrastate conflictsRevise & resubmit at Journal of Peace Research

 To what extent do gender relations in society influence the likelihood of negotiations during intrastate disputes?
 A substantial body of literature recognizes gender relations as integral to understanding conflict, yet they have received little attention in systematic studies of conflict management.
 I argue that patriarchal gender relations, those that reflect a preference for masculinity over femininity, influence belligerent’s susceptibility to negotiate.
 To explain how gender relations translate into shaping state behavior regarding conflict I draw on the concept of practices.
 Specifically, I contend that practices of excluding women from fully participating in public life legitimize and institutionalize violence as the preferred masculine way of managing conflict.
 The implication is that countries with more patriarchal gender relations are less likely to engage in negotiations during intrastate conflicts.
 I systematically test this argument on all civil conflict dyads between 1975 and 2014.
 The analysis shows that countries that marginalize women’s participation in public life are significantly less likely to engage in negotiations.
 The robust results provide strong support for my theoretical claims and offer systematic evidence in support of core claims of the feminist peace theory.
 These findings have implications for both the study and practice of civil war management.